animotionjs/animotion/packages/docs/src/routes/docs/motion/+page.md

 <Options />

-A `tween` can be a single value, or an object which can interpolate between strings, objects, and arrays.
-You can also pass options which includes `duration`, `delay`, and `easing`:
+You can `tween` a single value, objects, arrays, and override the default animation options using the `duration`, `delay`, and `easing` options:

 ```svelte
 <script>